 There are also some landmarks to stop at, the first being Casa Loma.
 The gothic mansion looks straight out of a fairytale and is even more majestic when the light displays are brought to life.

 Secondly, visit the iconic CN Tower and stop at the observation deck or the restaurant.
 Once here, you’re spoiled with 360-degree views of the city’s skyline.
 If you’re brave enough, people-watch those on the ground through the tower’s glass floor.

 The Niagara Escarpment, museums and art galleries, a skiing center and hiking trails — that’s what Burlington has to offer.
 This city is one of the nicest places to visit in Ontario in winter, with a good selection of indoor and outdoor fun.

-Afterwards, replenish your energy at one of the numerous bars, restaurants, and cafés driving the booming culinary scene.
+Afterwards, replenish your energy at one of the bars, restaurants, and cafés driving the booming culinary scene.

 Besides Niagara Falls, Hamilton is the best place to visit in Ontario for frozen cascades.
 Often, the waterfalls here freeze solid and create a mesmerizing palette of snow whites and pale blues with stone backgrounds.

 If you’d like to enjoy this fantasy-like phenomenon, it’s best to visit around January.
 Some of the more popular cascades here are Tiffany Falls, Webster Falls, and Felker’s Falls.